 - Hostal/Hotel on the first night: The first day of the program we will meet in the Sacred Valley for introductions and Coca Initiation.
-A hotel will be arranged for around 20 - 35 Soles for the night.
-Participants are welcome to choose alternative lodging so long as they are on time for all meetings.
+Participants are welcome to choose alternative lodging (at their own expense) so long as they are on time for all meetings.

 - Trips to the city: If participants decide to go the city for personal needs they must cover their own transportation and any personal spending in the city.
 If you are traveling to the city for a Paititi Institute project your transportation, lodging and food will be covered based on previous authorization and review from core members.

 - Personal food outside of what we offer on site.